The Book 3: Critical reception

 Mie Sugiura from Rockin'On Japan praised The Book 3 as a "wonderful EP" with an "ultimate level of perfection", and a "collection of short stories expressed through magnificent yet delicate music."
+Writing for Real Sound, Z11 called the EP "a collection of high-quality short stories".
 Financial Timess critic Ludovic Hunter-Tilney rated the EP three out of five stars.
 He described that "as if they have emerged from manic coding sessions, at once hectic and precisely put together," highlighting the earwormy aspect.
-Sara Delgado of Teen Vogue listed the EP as one of the fifteen best non-English albums of 2023.